Inverse renormalization group of spin glasses

 There exist two advantages in this method.
-The first is that one can verify, a priori, that a standard renormalization group transformation can be implemented successfully to study the phase transition of the system before one decides to proceed with the inversion.
-As a result, one is able to establish that, via the machine learning approach, one obtains an inverse transformation which will be equally successful in studying the phase transition as the standard transformation.
+The first is that one can verify, a priori, that a standard renormalization group transformation can be implemented successfully to study the phase transition of the system.
+As a result, one is able to first optimize the standard renormalization group transformation~\citep{PhysRevLett.52.2321,arxiv.2205.08156} before one decides to proceed with approximating its inversion.
 It is already established that the majority rule is a suitable standard transformation for the effective spin glass system~\citep{PhysRevB.37.7745,2302.08459}.
-The second advantage of the method is that if one employs a machine learning algorithm, such as a set of convolutions, which can be applied irrespective of a given lattice size then one is able to iteratively increase, in principle for an arbitrary number of times, the lattice size and the correlation length of the system by a factor of $b$.
-Formally:
+The second advantage of the method is that if one considers a machine learning algorithm such as a set of convolutions~\citep{GoodBengCour16,dumoulin2018guide}, which uncover local spatial structure and can be applied irrespective of a given lattice size, then one is able to iteratively increase, in principle for an arbitrary number of times, the lattice size and the correlation length of the system by a factor of $b$.
+In this Letter, we consider a rescaling factor of $b=2$.

-where $n \geq 0$ is the number of iterative renormalization group transformations and $P^{0} \equiv P$ is the probability distribution of an original system with overlap configurations $\rho^{0} \equiv \rho$.
-In this manuscript, we consider a rescaling factor of $b=2$.
 This process, of iteratively increasing the lattice size by a factor of two, is illustrated in Fig.~\ref{fig:irgapply}.

+For the training process we present the renormalized overlap configurations from $L'=8$ as input to the machine learning algorithm and the original overlap configurations of $L=16$ as the desired output.
+We consider as a loss function the mean absolute error between multiple observables $S$ of the original and $S'$ of the inversely renormalized system:

+The loss function provides well-defined standards to approximate the inversion of a renormalization group transformation when assessed from the perspective of the Monte Carlo renormalization group which necessitates the consideration of multiple observables to address emergent systematic uncertainties.
+The inverse renormalization group approach discussed here considers first the application of a standard renormalization group transformation before proceeding with approximating its inversion.
+This implies that one can utilize the renormalized configurations from the standard renormalization group implementation to determine the relevant operators and incorporate them as observables in the minimization of the loss function.